-Transcranial pulse stimulation (TPS) is a novel therapeutic option based on ultrasound, which has been developed since around 2010 at the clinic for neurology at the Medical University of Vienna.
+Transcranial Pulse Stimulation (TPS) is a therapy option developed by Prof. Roland Beisteiner based on ultrasound.
+The development was initiated by Prof. Beisteiner around 2010 and subsequently implemented with an international research consortium at the Department of Neurology, Medical University of Vienna.
 The Viennese TPS concept is a new rehabilitation therapy for different brain disorders based on neuroplastic reorganization.
 A cooperation between the Medical University of Vienna and Storz Medical AG was initiated for the technical development.
 A correct application is highly complex and requires extensive neuroscientific and neurological experience to identify the brain areas of interest in the individual brain.
 For safety aspects, TPS should only be used by brain experts (clinical neuroscientists/neurologists).
 The therapeutic goal is to regenerate and sustain cognitive/motor functions of the patient for as long as possible.
 Clinical studies show that TPS is effective and painless.
 However, the extent of placebo effects are still unknown and the therapy is being continuously developed in clinical-scientific research at the Medical University of Vienna.
 On December 6th, 2022 with cooperation from Prof. Beisteiner, TPS received Food and Drug Administration (FDA) approval for studies in the U.S.A.
 (Investigational Device Exemption).

 This novel technique uses ultrasound pulses to precisely stimulate important brain regions, supporting the restoration of previously lost cognitive abilities.
 This supports restoration of previously lost abilities.
 The pulses are non-invasive and are being applied using a transmitter that is placed on the head and ultrasound gel.
 TPS is well tolerated, painless and needs no auxiliary medication.
 It offers an additional therapeutic chance as all established therapies can be continued normally.